aha-app/aha-services/docs/slack_commands.md

 This integration enables users to create records in Aha! directly from Slack.
-The integration is enabled at the account level and each user will be able to create records for products which they have contributor or product owner permission.
+The integration is enabled at the account level and each user will be able to create records for products in which they have Contributor or Product Owner permission.

 ## Configuration
 Click on the Add to Slack button.
 This will take you to Slack to enable the use of the /aha command.